Below is a selection of questions and answers often asked by students that are interested in studying in the UK.

 Enrolling through Inova Education means that you are entitled to a whole range of personalised services, entirely free of charge, prior to and after arrival in the UK.
 Help is provided from our LATAM team in Mexico and our UK team.
 We have a very international team, many of whom have been international students themselves who have lived, studied and worked in the UK and other European countries and therefore they know through personal experience what is involved in coming to study overseas.
 Please note that all the institutions we represent have formally appointed Inova Education as their representative.

 How do I find out more about your study programmes?

 If you have specific queries about any of the universities we represent, their courses, or the services we offer, please get in touch or arrange an online or in-person meeting with one of our staff in our office in Mexico City (by appointment only.)
 Our full contact details can be found here.

 If you live elsewhere in Latin America you can book a personal counselling session with one of our expert advisers by phone, Skype of WhatsApp online.

 Are there any scholarships for international students?

-Many universities will offer some type of (partial) scholarships to international students, some are automatic ones, others will be competitive.
-Scholarships tend to change every year so it is best to check with us if there are any scholarships available for the programme you are interested in.
+Most universities will offer some type of (partial) scholarships to international students, some are automatic ones, others will be competitive.
+Scholarships tend to change every year so it is first of all important to check with us if there is any financial support available for the programme you are interested in.
 Often you will find that scholarships in the UK are partial scholarships or bursaries, ranging from a few hundred to several thousand pounds and there are some universities that may offer higher scholarships.
 It is important to note that courses in the UK are usually shorter compared to similar careers across Latin America or the United States so the overall tuition fee in the UK may work out cheaper.
-Please note that in order to apply for a scholarships you first need to apply and secure a firm study place from a university.
+Please note that in order to apply for a scholarships you always need to apply for a study place first.